What is the Canadian Experience Class?

 If you receive an ITA, you will need to submit an application for permanent residence within 60 days.

 During the CEC application process, a range of documents need to be submitted, as follows:

 - Work references from previous employers

-If your application is approved, you will receive a Confirmation of Permanent Residence (COPR) document.
-The COPR will enable you to apply for your Permanent Resident (PR) card, which should be taken with you when traveling outside Canada, and shown when you re-enter the country.
+If you are successful, you will receive a Confirmation of Permanent Residence (COPR) document, which will enable you to apply for your Permanent Resident (PR) card.
+The PR card should be carried with you when traveling outside Canada, and shown at customs when re-entering the country.